About Me/the Blog

 Action

-Following the ‘DIY’ ethic of punk, I founded ‘Muintir na Gaeilge Ongar’ to promote the Irish language in Dublin 15, where I live.
-This had mortifying consequences when I was the only one of the organisers that turned up for an Irish-language event for Seachtain na Gaeilge in 2012.
-Apart from members of my family and friends, about 10 people came and I couldn’t speak a word of Irish to to any of them except ‘Hello’, ‘How are you?’ and ‘Goodbye’!
-Thankfully, Paula Melvin (currently Uachtarán, Conradh na Gaeilge) came on board that night and, with a team of committed volunteers, we later formed ‘Pobal Gaeilge 15’.
+Following the ‘DIY’ ethic, I founded ‘Muintir na Gaeilge Ongar’ to promote the Irish language in Dublin 15, where I live.
+This had mortifying consequences when I was the only one of the organisers that turned up for an Irish-language event for Seachtain na Gaeilge in 2012!
+Apart from members of my family and friends, about 10 people came and I couldn’t speak a word of Irish to to any of them except “Dia dhuit” (Hello), “Conas atá tú?
+(How are you) and “Slán go fóill” (Goodbye for now)!
+Thankfully, Paula Melvin (former Uachtarán, Conradh na Gaeilge) came on board that night and, with a team of committed volunteers, we later formed ‘Pobal Gaeilge 15’.

 Pobal Gaeilge 15